Beef and Vegetable Soup Without Tomatoes: Easy with a Crockpot

 1. Yes, to frozen okra

-Usually, I’m not too fond of boiled okra, but I love it in a soup recipe for some mysterious reason.
+Usually, I’m not too fond of boiled okra, but I love it in a soup recipe for some mysterious reason or fresh okra that has been smashed and grilled.
 Leave it out if you disagree.

 2. Yes, to salt-free seasoning